Global online ESL market size in 2024?

 Yes, like a university degree, teaching and tutoring experience is a helpful, but optional requirement for teaching English online.

-You will often have the opportunity to acquire some online teaching experience as part of your TESOL/TEFL qualification, but there are also a number of organisations that are looking for volunteers.
+You will often have the opportunity to acquire some online teaching experience as part of your TESOL/TEFL qualification.
+There are also organisations looking for volunteers.
 Volunteering can be a rewarding and satisfying way to gain experience.

 Other jobs can be applied for without any experience but these are often the lowest paying.
-They can be a good way to “get your foot in the door” and after you’ve taught a number of classes and gained some confidence, you can then apply for better and higher-paying roles.
+They can be a good way to “get your foot in the door” and after you’ve taught classes and gained some confidence, you can then apply for better and higher-paying roles.

 How much can I earn teaching English online with no degree?